 Class Final Maturity Date

-A-1 September 15, 2023
+A-1 May 15, 2024

-A-2 December 15, 2025
+A-2 September 15, 2026

-A-3 November 15, 2027

-A-4 March 15, 2028
+A-3 August 15, 2028

-В February 15, 2030
+A-4 October 15, 2030

 Upon any prepayment in full of a receivable, the Contract Value of that receivable will be reduced to zero.
-This results in an increase to the targeted principal distribution amount for the related payment date equal to the full Contract Value of the prepaid receivable.
+This results in a decrease in the Pool Balance for the related Collection Period equal to the full Contract Value of the prepaid receivable.
 However, in circumstances where the Contract Value of the prepaid receivable exceeded its outstanding principal balance, the principal collected through the prepayment will be less than the resulting increase to the targeted principal distribution amount by an amount roughly equal to the excess of the receivable's Contract Value over its outstanding principal balance immediately prior to the prepayment.
 This will generally happen when the annual percentage rate of the prepaid receivable was greater than the specified discount rate used to calculate its Contract Value.
 It may also result from early payments on simple interest receivables.
 See "The Receivables Pool."